kbengine/kbengine.github.com/docs/faq.md

 -----------------------------------------------------

-◇ The limit load of KBEngine?？
+◇ The limit load of KBEngine?
 ---------------------

 	Frequently asked load-limit, KBEngine is designed to be multi-process distributed dynamic load balancing scheme, in theory only need to expand hardware can increase load-limit, the single machine load-limit depends on complexity of logic of the game itself.